 Nuremberg is another Bavarian gem and it’s the second largest city in the state (after Munich).
 Known for its medieval architecture and stunning Christmas markets in the winter, Nuremberg was once called the most “German” of all cities by Nazi leader – Adolf Hitler.

-During Hitler’s rule, majority of the state rallies were held here, and today many of those de factor offices and rally sites are abandoned, and the city is slowly shredding that image to a medieval charming outlook.
+During Hitler’s rule, the majority of the state rallies were held here, and today many of those de factor offices and rally sites are abandoned, and the city is slowly shredding that image to a medieval charming outlook.

 Of what is left are the Nazi Documentation and the Congress building which is now a museum.
 Visitors are allowed to access the site as well as the museum and it is a must visit for every modern history lover.